LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 ## Conditional Statements

-There are a few types of conditional statements you can utilize within Calculated Field.
+You can utilize a few types of conditional statements within calculated fields.
 The three types of conditional statements we will cover are `IF` and `IIF` and `CASE` statements.

 {{% notice blue Note "rocket" %}}
 Each conditional statement has it's own use cases.
 When comparing the `IIF` to the `IF` statement, the `IIF` statement allows you to specify how unknown values are treated, otherwise they are quite similar.